Aarya-Chauhan/Aarya-Chauhan/README.md

 </h3>

 <h2 align="center">
-I'm a Front-end Web Developer 💻 and a Machine Learning Enthusiast 🤓.
+I'm a Fullstack Web Developer 💻 and a Machine Learning Enthusiast 🤓.
 </h2>

-🌐I am a Fullstack web developer with a love for frontend magic and backend logic and 🤖 Machine learning aficionado, always exploring the limitless possibilities of AI.
+I am a Fullstack web developer with a love for frontend magic and backend logic and a Machine learning aficionado, always exploring the limitless possibilities of AI.